conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

 - `clang` supports `-fdebug-prefix-map=OLD=NEW` from version 3.8 and is working on supporting the other two flags for future versions.

-The best way to solve this is adding the flags to compiler options.
+The best way to solve this is by adding the flags to compiler options.
 If we are using `CMake`:

 ```CMake
 target_compile_options(target PUBLIC "-ffile-prefix-map=${CMAKE_SOURCE_DIR}=.")
 ```
 ### File order feeding to the build system

 File ordering can be a problem if directories are read to list their files.
-For example Unix does not have a deterministic order in which `readdir()` and `listdir()` should return the contents of a directory, so trusting in this functions to feed the build system could produce non deterministic builds.
+For example Unix does not have a deterministic order in which `readdir()` and `listdir()` should return the contents of a directory, so trusting in these functions to feed the build system could produce non-deterministic builds.

 The same problem arises for example if your build system stores the files for the linker in a container (like a regular python dictionary) that can return the elements in a non-deterministic order.
-This would make that each time files were linked in different order and produce different binaries.
+This would make that each time files were linked in a different order and produce different binaries.

 We can simulate this problem changing the order of files in CMake.
 If we modify the previous example